-The Authority has a documented Food Enforcement Policy.
+The Authority has a documented Food Enforcement Policy which was approved by Council on 8 March 2022.
+It will be due to be reviewed in April 2024.
 This sets out how the Food Service will deal with non-compliance with food law and how we intervene to bring businesses back into compliance.
 Authorised Officers make enforcement decisions in line with Midlothian Council's Food Enforcement Policy.